 1.9.
 If there is a reasonable response from an author to the comments of the reviewer, the article should be sent to the commission of three members of the Editorial Board.

 1.10.
-The final decision on publication is made by the Editorial Board of the journal.
+The final decision on publication is made by the Editor-in-Chief of the journal.

 1.11.
 After the admission of the article for publication, the Executive Secretary informs the author and indicates the dates of publication.

 1.12.
 The authors are responsible for the reliability and accuracy of the facts, quotations, names, correctness and completeness of bibliographic data.

 1.13.
 The original versions of reviews are stored in the editorial office for 5 years from the date of publication of peer-reviewed articles and are provided on request of the Higher Attestation Commission’ expert boards.

 1.14.
 The editorial office sends copies of reviews to the Ministry of Education and Science of the Russian Federation on request.

 2.1.
 The review should include a qualified analysis of the article, its objective assessment and reasonable recommendations.